NadaAttia04/8086-DAC-Interface/README.md

 - **Hardware schematic design** including the DAC0808 and operational amplifier circuits.
 - **Assembly language programming** to control microprocessor ports and output data.
-- **Visualization of output waveforms** using a virtual oscilloscope to study signal behavior.
+- **Visualization of output waveforms** using a virtual oscilloscope to study signal behavior ..
-..
 ---